 A disaster you witnessed or suffered

 Natural or otherwise, events such as floods, earthquakes, tsunamis, and tragic accidents leave a mark on people’s lives.
 Whether it is witnessing it or being a victim of such an event, most people are affected.
 These events change people’s outlook and attitudes towards life and greatly alter the course of their lives.
 If you’ve been directly or indirectly affected by such an event, you could base your reflective essay on it.

 There is essentially no right or wrong thing to write about.
 For medical and nursing students, their essays could be based on experiences with patients.
 History students could write about a historical event, while psychology class students can base their essays on personal growth.
 English class students could write reflective essays on a piece of literature read.
 There are so many things you can write a reflective essay about.
 You only need to open up your mind to come up with creative titles for the reflective essay.
 However, there are basic things that your essay needs to address.

 Reflective Essay Guidelines

-- Has your perception of things like faith, race, social class, gender, and life in general changed as a result of this experience?
+Has your perception of things like faith, race, social class, gender, and life in general changed due to this experience?